simbav911/dart-naujas-btcz.rock/content/en/news/2023-02-05-bitcoinz-article-in-coinmarketcap.md

 image: "/images/news/BTCZ-Gains-January-2023-400x250.jpg"
 ---

-A must-read article about BitcoinZ in CoinmarketCap , titled : "The New Year started for #BitcoinZ with new listings, new Development, #Community Expansion and Valuation Gains despite the Bear Market for Cryptocurrencies"  It presents the first 2023 month's gains and... read more
+A must-read article about BitcoinZ in CoinmarketCap , titled :

+“The New Year started for#BitcoinZwith new listings, new Development,#CommunityExpansion and Valuation Gains despite the Bear Market for Cryptocurrencies”

+It presents the first 2023 month’s gains and most importantly the recent news and developments for BitcoinZ.

+You can find the article here